MichalMaruska/MichalMaruska/README.md

 - 👋 Hi, I’m @MichalMaruska
-- 👀 I’m interested in ... scheme language
+- 👀 I’m interested in ...
+Scheme language
+- But I can code professionally in C++, Kotlin, Java, Python, Shell
-- 🌱 I’m currently learning ... racket/chez
+- 🌱 I’m currently learning ...
+OpenCV
 - 💞️ I’m looking to collaborate on ... apt packaging, git, keyboard input, sawfish WM, gauche
+- I maintain a "double" keyboard driver for Xorg, Weston and Windows 10+
 - 📫 How to reach me ...

 <!---